 Graduate Studies is led by the associate vice president and dean for graduate studies, with the support of the senior director of graduate enrollment and the senior director of graduate studies.
 Graduate Studies is located within the division of Academic Affairs, which is led by the vice president for academic affairs and dean of the college, Rachel Bowser.
-Academic Affairs includes the Office of the Registrar, the Office of Accessible Education, the Office of Internship and Career Development, the Center for Writing and Speaking, and the Resource Center for Math and Science.
+Academic Affairs includes the Office of the Registrar, the Office of Accessible Education, Career Development, the Center for Writing and Speaking, and the Resource Center for Math and Science, among other units.